oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 3. We can now query the MY\_DATA table in the Oracle database to verify that our data has been updated too:

-    i.
+    3.a.
 Connect to Oracle database as the user: *vector* and password *vector*

     ```
       <copy>
-      sqlplus vector/vector@orclpdb1
+      sqlplus vector/vector@localhost/freepdb1
       </copy>
     ```

-    ii.
+    3.b.
 We can now query the MY\_DATA table to verify that all 150 rows have been updated.

     ```
       <copy>